Aditya-Shitale/Aditya-Shitale/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Engineering at the Indian Institute of Information Technology, Kottayam.\
+🎓 &nbsp;I'm 2024 B.Tech graduate in Computer Science and Engineering at the Indian Institute of Information Technology, Kottayam.\
 ✍️ &nbsp;I do Problem Solving and like to solve new questions.\

 <img alt="Night Coding" src="./assets/Night-Coding.gif" align="right"/>